haolinsun0907/House-Keeper/README.md

 ## Brief functionalities introduction:
 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/1.jpg)
 This is the first page you see when you open the app, you can create a new account and sign in if you already have an account.
-There is a default account names admin as the role of administrator, this account user can create new services to the service list.
+There is a default account names admin as the role of administrator, this account user can create new services to the service list.\<br>

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/2.jpg)
-When you click “CREATE A NEW ACCOUNT”, the button will guide you to the page below, in that page you can register your account as administrator, service provide or home owner.
+When you click “CREATE A NEW ACCOUNT”, the button will guide you to the page below, in that page you can register your account as administrator, service provide or home owner.\<br>
 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/3.jpg)

 ![image](https://github.com/haolinsun0907/House-Keeper/blob/master/img/4.jpg)